b-rodrigues/repro_r_pharma/README.md

-# Reproducible data science environments with {rix}
+# Reproducible data science

 Repository for my workshop at Oak Ridge National Laboratory on May 19th, 2026.

-Slides can be found here: https://b-rodrigues.github.io/repro\_r\_pharma
+Slides can be found here: https://b-rodrigues.github.io/repro_r_pharma

-Code examples can be found under `scripts/nix\_expressions/`
+Code examples can be found under `scripts/nix_expressions/`